dionyziz/endofcodes/SPECIFICATION.md

 * **Idle**: The player intents for the creature to remain where it is, doing nothing.

 Each player commits to an intent for each of their creatures without being able to see the intents committed by other players.
+When all players have committed their moves, the game advances to the next round.

 ## Resolution